cloudfoundry/eirini-release/docs/deploy-without-helm.md

 Eirini depends on the following secrets, which must be named and constructed as follows:

 - `capi-tls` (optional, when `cc_tls_disabled` is set to true)

-  * `tls.crt`: client certificate used for mTLS
+  - `tls.crt`: client certificate used for mTLS
-  * `tls.key`: key for client certificate
+  - `tls.key`: key for client certificate
-  * `ca.crt`: CA used to validate CAPI's server certificate
+  - `ca.crt`: CA used to validate CAPI's server certificate

 - `eirini-certs` (optional, when `serve_plaintext` is set to true)
-  * `tls.crt`: server certificate
+  - `tls.crt`: server certificate
-  * `tls.key`: key for server certificate
+  - `tls.key`: key for server certificate
-  * `ca.crt`: CA used to validate client certificates
+  - `ca.crt`: CA used to validate client certificates

 #### Service Accounts

 ##### LRPs and Tasks

-A service account is required with permissions to run applications in the workloads namespace(s).A minimal example is given in the [workloads directory](../deploy/workloads/app-rbac.yml).
+A service account is required with permissions to run applications in the workloads namespace(s).
+A minimal example is given in the [workloads directory](../deploy/workloads/app-rbac.yml).

 The name must match that given in the config map (see above).